 Because low-code apps tend to contain many objects with complex relationships, Prodly has gone to great lengths to develop and provide pre-built Deployment Templates for apps such as Salesforce CPQ and Salesforce Field Service.
 Each template contains a deployment plan and data sets specific to the app for quicker implementation.
 To get started, you import the deployment plan and data sets from the template, then further customize them to meet the specifics of your use case.
 You can also create data sets, deployment plans, and even deployment templates of your own from scratch.

-At deployment time, environment connections and the guided deployment flow control data deployment.
-The key is AppOps Release’s centrally-controlled deployment architecture.
+At deployment time, environment connections and the deployment flow control data deployment.
+The key is Release’s centrally-controlled deployment architecture.

-For the Prodly AppOps service to deploy data between orgs, you establish connections between the Prodly AppOps service and the orgs responsible for control, schema, data source, and data destination, and define their purposes:
+For the Prodly Release service to deploy data between orgs, you establish connections between the Prodly Release service and the orgs responsible for control, schema, data source, and data destination, and define their purposes:

-- During the Prodly AppOps managed package installation and configuration, you established the connection to your control org (the org that houses the Prodly AppOps managed package, stores your data sets, and controls deployment).
+- During the Prodly managed package installation and configuration, you established the control org environment (the org that houses the Prodly managed package, stores your data sets, and controls deployment).

-- Anytime before deployment, you establish additional connections from the Connections tab.
+- Anytime before deployment, you establish additional environments (connections to different orgs) from the Environments page within the Release tab.